 When Does Traditional TV Still Make Sense?

-No reliable internet — If your NBN (National Broadband Network) connection delivers under 15 Mbps (megabits per second) during evening peak hours, IPTV (Internet Protocol Television) will not provide a satisfying experience.
-Free-to-air and satellite services function regardless of the quality of your internet connection.
+• A lack of reliable internet means that if your NBN connection delivers under 15 Mbps during evening peak hours, IPTV won’t provide a satisfying experience.
+Free-to-air and satellite work regardless of internet quality.

-Already satisfied with free-to-air?
-If you watch primarily ABC, SBS, and commercial network content and have no need for sports, international channels, or extensive entertainment options, a $0/month antenna delivers everything you desire.
+• Already satisfied with free-to-air — if you watch mainly ABC, SBS, and commercial network content with no need for sport, international channels, or extensive entertainment, a $0/month antenna covers everything you need.

 Frequently Asked Questions